 How the idea of 'reputation' changed between 1800 and 2000, and how public scandal and private shame reinforced particular social values.

 By exploring the various ways in which behaviour was policed through the law, public scandal and private shame, students will learn about the shaping of cultural norms.
-The paper will analyse how reputations were made and broken through a series of case studies examining the intersection between public and private life, from missionary scandals in the early 19th century through to the issue of national shame explored through the 1981 Springbok tour of New Zealand.
+The paper will analyse how reputations were made and broken through a series of case studies examining the intersection between public and private life, from divorce scandals in the 19th century to national shame, capital punishment, and wrongful convictions.

 |Paper title||Crime, Shame and Scandal in New Zealand|

 |Domestic Tuition Fees (NZD)||$955.05|

 |International Tuition Fees||Tuition Fees for international students are elsewhere on this website.|

 - One 100-level HIST paper or 54 points

 - May not be credited together with HIST231 passed in 2010, 2013 and 2015.